+The Justice and Technology Research Call for Applications was launched in October 2018 and grants were made in the fall of 2019.
 The purpose of the Justice and Technology Research granting is to gain a better understanding of the practical ways in which technology is, or could, potentially change how legal services are provided, and to support access to justice for people with legal needs.

 Supported research will help answer questions such as:

 - How is the public using technology to obtain legal help?